AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/create-visuals-from-sql.md

 - The SQL Report Builder uses [Redshift SQL](https://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html).

-- If you’re creating a report with a time series, be sure to `ORDER BY` the timestamp column(s).
+- If you're creating a report with a time series, be sure to `ORDER BY` the timestamp column(s).
 This will ensure that the timestamps are plotted in the right order on the report.

 - The `EXTRACT()` function is great to use for parsing out the day, week, month, or year of the timestamp.
 This is useful when the time interval you want to use on the report is daily, weekly, monthly, or yearly.

 To get started, open up the SQL Report Builder by clicking **Report Builder &gt; SQL Report Builder**.

-As an example, let’s consider this query that returns the monthly total number of items sold for each product:
+As an example, let's consider this query that returns the monthly total number of items sold for each product:

 ```sql
     SELECT SUM("qty") AS "Items Sold", "products's name" AS "product name",